 It is intended that the NDCs will be progressively tightened and that they can be traded.
 This gives a flexible, but legally binding, framework for global cooperation.
 Its lack of rigidity makes it more likely to succeed than the firm targets which were set by the earlier Kyoto Protocol and it might encourage private enterprise to develop cost-effective solutions.

 The UNFCCC operates a newsroom to publish its progress.

 In June 2017, the BBC reported Paris climate deal: Dismay as Trump signals exit from accord – fulfilling his election pledge.
-This will reduce the accord’s effectiveness, although parts of America will nonetheless try to meet their targets without federal support: as reported by Medium.com on 1 June 2016, under the heading 246 US Climate Mayors commit to adopt, honor and uphold Paris Climate Agreement goals.
-They were “representing 56 million Americans” and their statement ended by saying “The world cannot wait — and neither will we”.
+This will reduce the accord’s effectiveness, although parts of America will nonetheless try to meet their targets without federal support: as Medium.com reported, on 1 June 2017, 407 US Climate Mayors commit to adopt, honor and uphold Paris Climate Agreement goals.
+They were “representing 70 million Americans” and their statement ended by saying “The world cannot wait — and neither will we”.

 This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/6754a.htm